 “Ain’t no one ‘round but me, boy.
-You shur was a’moanin’ and a’writhin’ down there.
+You shure was a’moanin’ and a’writhin’ down there.
 Why don’ts we both hava little fun,”as he stumbled down the incline into the ditch.

 Fully awake now, I scooted away from him.
-He backhanded me and told me to lay still.
+He backhanded me. telling me to lay still.
 As he started to unbuckle his trousers, I kicked him in the balls.
 He screamed and backhanded me until I was knocked out.
 Jace and Max came back to me in my blacked-out state.

 “What the fuck,” he screamed.
 “Yer a cursed devil, ya little bitch.”

 “Go ta hell, redneck,” I taunted him, collapsing back into unconsciousness.